 Warren Housing Authority serves Warren.

-|Rhode Island Housing Choice Voucher Centralized||Open Until Further Notice|
+Rhode Island Housing Choice Voucher Waiting List

-How To Apply to the Centralized Waiting List
+How To Apply to the Waiting List

-The Rhode Island Housing Choice Voucher Program Centralized Wait List Portal Section 8 HCV waiting list is currently open, from December 17, 2017 at 12:01 am ET, until further notice.
+The Rhode Island Housing Choice Voucher Program Centralized Wait List Portal Section 8 HCV waiting list is currently open.
+Applications are being accepted from December 17, 2017 at 12:01 am ET, until further notice.